Category:

 Continued Success

 Britton co-starred with her "Friday Night Lights" co-star Adrianne Palicki in the comedy "Women in Trouble" in 2009.
-She also co-starred in the remake of "A Nightmare on Elm Street."
-In 2011, Britton starred in season one of the FX horror drama "American Horror Story," in which she played Vivien Harmon.
+She also appeared in the remake of "A Nightmare on Elm Street."
+In 2011, Connie starred in season one of the FX horror drama "American Horror Story," in which she played Vivien Harmon.
 For her role, she was nominated for Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie in 2012.

 Personal Life

 Connie met investment banker John Britton at the Alpha Delta House when they were both attending Dartmouth College.
 They moved to Manhattan together in 1989 and got married in October 1991.
 They divorced in 1995, but Britton kept her married name as her stage name.
-In November 2011, Britton adopted a son, Eyob Britton, from Ethiopia.
+In November 2011, Britton adopted a son, Eyob, from Ethiopia.

-In 2019 Connie began dating television writer/producer David Windsor after meeting him at a dinner party.
+In 2019, Connie began dating television writer/producer David Windsor after meeting him at a dinner party.
 David is best known for his work on "This is Us."

 Britton endorsed her former roomie Kristen Gillibrand in the 2020 Democratic Party presidential primaries and appeared with her at campaign events.